Get notified when a Greyhound is listed

 Breed-Specific AdoptionGreyhounds and Off-Leash in Calgary: The Honest Sighthound Safety Guide

 The breed-defining safety topic.
 Greyhounds CANNOT be reliably off-leash.
 45 mph sprint + sighthound prey drive + zero recall under arousal = lethal combination.
 Martingale collar rule (heads narrower than necks, standard collars slip off).
 Slip prevention checklist.
 Muzzle as standard practice.
 Why Calgary dog parks are dangerous.
 Safe fenced areas (Sue Higgins, Bowmont Silver Springs Gate, SniffSpot rentals).
 Long-line training.
-GPA Canada protocols.
+NCGL protocols.
 If your Greyhound slips: do NOT chase.

 Breed-Specific AdoptionGreyhounds with Kids, Cats, and Small Dogs: Calgary Family Guide